astral-sh/ruff/docs/faq.md

 from numpy import tan, uint8, uint16, uint32, uint64
 ```

+Ruff also correctly classifies some modules as standard-library that aren't recognized
+by isort, like `_string` and `idlelib`.

 Like isort, Ruff's import sorting is compatible with Black.

 Ruff does not yet support all of isort's configuration options, though it does support many of